LinguaPhylo/LPhyBeast/DEV_NOTE.md

 to [encourage IntelliJ IDEA to reload any changes](https://www.jetbrains.com/idea/guide/tutorials/working-with-gradle/syncing-and-reloading/) from the Gradle configuration.
 Do not forget to rebuild the project after this.

 Tips: check the "External Libraries" to see if the updated version is successfully loaded.
+If the new veriosn of lphybeast still does not exist after "Refresh ..." and "Reload ...", then running `./gradlew clean build` can trigger IntelliJ to update.

 ## Release procedure